rowenasagaria/Business-Analytics-Portfolio/Google AI Studio Retail Sales Dashboard/Retail Sales Dashboard_README.md

 If Gemini fails to generate a working version:
 - Use `code.gs` and `index.html` from this repo.
 - Modify chart logic or layout based on your dataset.
-- Reach out on LinkedIn: [Rowena Sagaria](https://www.linkedin.com/in/rowenasagaria)
+- Reach out to me on LinkedIn: [Rowena Sagaria](https://www.linkedin.com/in/rowenasagaria)

 ---